brannala/brannala.github.io/latex.md

 org note to an entry and creating reading lists (as org files).
 Also nice search tools using regex are available in the main window.

+**Preparing exams in latex**
+I recently discovered a great package called ''exam'' that is part of the standard packages in texlive.
+The package as commands for adding multiple choice questions and so on, and automatically tracks the total points.

+**Pedigrees in latex**
+I often include pedigree questions on exams for my EVE 131 course (requiring calculation of kinship coefficients etc).
+Another exciting discovery I made recently was that a good latex package exists for drawing pedigrees.
+Just include the following packages ```\usepackage{pst-pdgr,pstricks,pst-pdf}``` and compile the file using xelatex.
+Information on the pst-pdgr package is [here](https://ctan.org/pkg/pst-pdgr?lang=en).